Flu shots are essential to protect your health during the fall and winter months.

-Private companies offer Medigap coverage, which are Medicare supplement insurance plans.
+There are also Medicare supplement insurance plans, called Medigap coverage, that are offered by private companies.
 These plans work alongside your Original Medicare (Part A and B) and might help pay for copayments and coinsurance.
 There are many different types of Medicare supplement plans so it is essential to determine which one is best for you.
-An insurance agent who specializes in working with seniors can help you decide between different plans.
+An insurance agent who specializes in working with seniors can provide you with information on different plans.

 Are flu shots free for seniors?

-Seniors who have Medicare Part B or C are eligible for one free flu shot per year.
+For seniors who have Medicare Part B or C, one flu shot per year is free.
 Some seniors, however, do not have these Medicare plans and might need to pay out of pocket for the flu shot.

 Without Medicare, Medicaid, or other health insurance, the cost for Fluad or Fluzone High-Dose can range from $139 to $160 depending on your pharmacy.
 Some pharmacies provide flu shots to seniors for about $70.
 You can also check with your local senior center or county health department to find out if there are any places in your area providing free flu shots for people without insurance.

 You can find discounted prices using coupons from SingleCare.
-Search “Fluad” or Fluzone High-Dose” on SingleCare.com or the SingleCare app.
-As of January 2020, the cost of Fluad and Fluzone High-Dose started at $56 with our savings.
+Search “Fluad” or Fluzone High-Dose” on singlecare.com or the SingleCare app.